cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

    -------------------------- /opt/software/modules --------------------------
    samtools/1.12  samtools/1.17

-The modules are loaded using the ``module load`` command: This adds the executable to your PATH and performs any other setup required to run the software.

 Loading a module
 ================

+The modules are loaded using the ``module load`` command.
+This command adds the executable to your PATH and performs any other setup required to run the software.

 .. code:: shell